 - ETH-USDT: a spot trading pair to allow users to exchange between ETH and USDT,

 Contract specs for all perpetuals can be found here.

 After selecting the instrument you want to trade, you will want to look at the trading chart to see the most recent price action and for technical analysis.
 You can plot trend lines, Fibonacci extensions and many more features as TradingView is integrated into the chart.

 The trading chart panel allows you to change the chart type (e.g., from a candlestick chart to a bar chart) and to analyse price action on different timeframes.
 Click on '1H' to change the timeframe or the candlestick symbol next to it to change the chart type.

 The trading chart can be enlarged with the full screen option on the top right-hand side.

-Click on the blue arrow at the bottom left-hand side to open the 'Drawings Toolbar' and to add indicators use the 'Indicators' button (both highlighted below).
+Click on the blue arrow at the bottom left-hand side to open the 'Drawings Toolbar'.
+To add indicators, use the 'Indicators' button: